Formation of periodic FRB in binary systems with eccentricity: The model

 \subsection{General setup}

 In our model we link the burst periodicity of \frbs{} with the orbital motion of a magnetar (pulsar) around the center of mass in an eccentric binary system.
 A schematic view of the system is presented in Fig.~\ref{fig:sketct}.
 When the compact object is close to the periastron, absorption of a radio signal in the dense stellar wind of the optical companion prevents its detection.
 The radio flashes can escape the system only when the magnetar is close to the apastron.
-The Kepler law dictates how the orbital semi-major axis and period are related: \be P = 2\pi \sqrt{ \frac{a^3}{G M_\odot (m_\mathrm{NS}+ m_\mathrm{MS})}}\,. \ee Thus, we obtain an estimate for the semi-major axis: \be a = 4 \times 10^{12} m_{\rm tot,1}^{1/3} P_{6.1}^{2/3} \; {\rm cm}, \ee where $m_\mathrm{NS}$ is \NS's mass and $m_\mathrm{MS}$ is the primary mass in Solar masses and $m_{\rm tot}=(m_\mathrm{NS}+ m_\mathrm{MS})$.
+The Kepler law dictates how the orbital semi-major axis, $a$, and period, $T_\mathrm{orb}$, are related: \be T_\mathrm{orb} = 2\pi \sqrt{ \frac{a^3}{G M_\odot (m_\mathrm{NS}+ m_\mathrm{MS})}}\,. \ee {Here $G$ is the Newton constant.} Thus, we obtain an estimate for the semi-major axis: \be a = 4 \times 10^{12} m_{\rm tot,1}^{1/3} T_{\rm orb,6.1}^{2/3} \; {\rm cm}, \ee where $m_\mathrm{NS}$ is \NS's mass and $m_\mathrm{MS}$ is the primary mass in Solar masses and $m_{\rm tot}=(m_\mathrm{NS}+ m_\mathrm{MS})$.
 Through this paper we adopt the notation $A_x=A/10^x$ and we use Solar mass units, \(M_\odot\), and seconds for normalization of $m_{\rm tot}$ and \(P\), respectively.
 As it can be seen from eq.~\eqref{eq:ac} the dependence of \(a\) on the uncertain parameter \(m_{\rm tot}\) is quite weak, thus effectively eq.~\eqref{eq:ac} defines the key parameter of the system.
 The periastron and apastron separations between the stars are \((1-e)a\) and \((1+e)a\), respectively.
 Here $e$ is the eccentricity of the orbit.
-We analyse the effect of eccentricity on the absorption, see the sketch in Fig.~\ref{fig:sketct}.
+We analyse the effect of eccentricity on the absorption.